 Turning Automatic Sounds On or Off

 Game Show Studio automatically plays sounds whenever a player buzzes in, when a player answers correctly, when a player answers incorrectly, or when a timer expires.
 You can adjust the relative volume of each of these sound effects on the Sound Pane.
-If you don’t want one or more of these sound effects to play, turn the volume mixer for that sound all the way down.
+If you don’t want one or more of these sound effects to play, turn the volume control for that sound all the way down.